Fixed asset depreciation

 You can create shared calendars by using the Fiscal calendars page in General ledger.

-For more informations, see Depreciation methods and conventions.
+For more information, see Depreciation methods and conventions.